The New Gastronome

 From these and other authors, but most probably from the Encyclopédie, the legendary chefs spread and reached important positions, even in the twentieth century.
 To cite just one example among many, Mary Frances Kennedy Fisher, in her book The Art of Eating (1954), devotes an entire chapter to “Catherine’s Lonesome Cooks”, probably the best that the French kingdom has known.9

 The myth doesn’t end here; it has a second phase.
-With many authors, in fact, some of Caterina’s cooks received a name, often linked to the inventions that made them famous.
+With many authors, in fact, some of Catherine’s cooks received a name, often linked to the inventions that made them famous.
 Mr. Popelini – attested for the first time in 1890 – invented the poupelins, sweets of pâte à choux; among the numerous authors who mentioned it, some believed that “Popelini” was only the nickname of an even more unlikely Mr. Pastarelli or Pasterelli, always rigorously without a first name.
-A surname, instead, had Mr. Giovanni Pastilla–inventor of the caramelline or “candies”.
+A first name, instead, had Mr. John Pastilla – inventor of the caramelline or “candies”.

-None of them has ever existed, or in any case, has ever created what was attributed to him.
+None of them have ever existed, or in any case, have ever created what was attributed to them.
 Yet, the ranks of Italian cooks who crossed the Alps and gastronomically invaded France, in the 16th century, were a myth that seemed to be destined to a successful future and still retains its charm.
-Both the myth, and how it was constructed, are fascinating.
+Both the myth and how it was constructed, are fascinating.

 For further information